 Resume-MoveRequest -Identity email@example.com

-OR Set-MoveRequest -identity firstname.lastname@example.org -CompleteAfter:$null
+Set-MoveRequest -identity firstname.lastname@example.org -CompleteAfter:$null